skrub-data/skrub/doc/modules/datetimes/feature_engineering_datetimes.rst

 hour, etc.).
 No timezone conversion is done; the timezone in the feature is retained.
 The |DatetimeEncoder| rejects non-datetime columns, so it should only be applied after conversion using |ToDatetime|.
-No timezone conversion is performed: if the input column is timezone aware, the extracted features will be in the column's timezone; this is normally the case when the datetime column has been encoded with |ToDatetime|.
+If the input column is timezone aware, the extracted features will be in the column's timezone; this is normally the case when the datetime column has been encoded with |ToDatetime|.

 >>> import pandas as pd
 >>> login = pd.to_datetime(